University Pain and Spine Center

 Your doctor also schedules a follow-up appointment so they can check that your procedure was successful.
 They provide instructions on attending physical therapy and returning to your regular activities safely.

-The team at the University Pain Medicine Center provides comprehensive consultations and exams to identify the condition causing your pain.
+The team at the University Pain and Spine Center provides comprehensive consultations and exams to identify the condition causing your pain.
 It’s critical to understand the root cause of your symptoms to create an effective treatment plan.
 In addition to a physical exam and blood tests, they use diagnostic imaging studies, X-rays, MRIs, and CT scans to assess your needs.

 If your exam reveals a compression fracture, your doctor discusses your treatment options, including kyphoplasty, and answers your questions so you can make an informed choice about your treatment.